patrikzudel/PatrikZeros-CSGO-Sound-Fix/README.md

   ## 📖 Usage
   - Download from [Releases](https://github.com/patrikzudel/PatrikZeros-CSGO-Sound-Fix/releases/)
-  - Chrome might flag it as a dangerous file because it doesn't know what it is but don't worry, as it is open source you can compile the code for yourself if you don't trust the `.exe`!
+  - Chrome / Windows defender might flag it as a dangerous file because it doesn't know what it is but don't worry, as it is open source you can compile the code for yourself if you don't trust the `.exe`!
   - Put `gamestate_integration_VolumeFix.cfg` into your `Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`
   - Run the .exe
     - You can also change settings in `settings.txt`.
 If you want to disable a feature just put the value to `1.00`.